SopTax/IG-publication-bias/README.md

 ## 🧪 Getting Started
 1. Clone the repo or download the `.Rmd` file and open in RStudio.
 2. Install necessary packages
-3. Run the notebook to setup the model and simulations, and reproduce the figures from the manuscript
+3. Run the notebook to setup the model and simulations.
+The public data is provided, and you can use your own data for the "in-house" comparison.

 ## 📄 License